How to Create a Vision Statement in 7 Easy Steps

 This statement helps teams stay on track to reach goals within the work area.
 It’s great to get members of your team to help construct a vision statement with you.
 The more the team helps, the more they will buy into the statement and make it a reality.

-Creating a vision statement may seem like a daunting task, but it’s not so hard when you break it down into chunks.
+Creating an inspiring vision statement may seem like a daunting task, but it’s not so hard when you break it down into chunks.
 Using the steps contained in this article will make your job of writing a vision statement a lot easier.

 How Do We Define Vision?